noohv/JS_Intermediate_Valters_Huns/README.md

 ## Important
 Before starting the project, run `npm install`, to install the required dependencies.

-In this case, that's just the package for reading user input, but this is a practice done when downloading any new or existing project for development:
-    - Read any README.md files and follow their instructions
-    - Check the package.json file's "dependencies" to see which packages need to be installed
-    - Run `npm install` to install them

 After running `npm install`, to start the project just run `npm start`.

 Consider the app.js file in the src folder, the main JS file.